-The workshop is run by Rachel Lambert and Sian Owen, both established destination wedding photographers here in Wales.
+The workshop is run by Rachel Lambert and Sian Owen who are both established destination wedding photographers here in Wales.

 I could not resist when I saw the workshop was being held in Venice!
-Being part Italian, and always wanting to visit Venice this was the perfect opportunity for me to not only learn about photographing destination weddings and have the chance to photograph a newly married couple in such a beautiful setting, but to also explore this wonderful and unusual city.
+Being part Italian and always wanting to visit Venice this was the perfect opportunity for me.
+To not only learn about photographing destination weddings and have the chance to photograph a newly married couple in such a beautiful setting, but to also explore this wonderful and unusual city.
 The added bonus was that we would be in Venice during the carnival!
 Even more exciting!

-Our newlyweds Jude and Neil were a dream to photograph and the light this afternoon created some great opportunities.
+The newlyweds Jude and Neil were a dream to photograph and the light this afternoon created some great opportunities.

-A pretty lit walkway with it’s stunning marble pillars was the scene for our first shot of the morning.
-This was the prefect opportunity for some silhouete images (I could envisage these in black and white) I was also able to take some closer images of Jude and Neil, in the dim morning light I love the moody feel to them.
+A pretty lit walkway with stunning marble pillars was the scene for our first shot of the morning.
+This was the prefect opportunity for some silhouete images.
+(I could see these in black and white) Then I took some closer images of Jude and Neil in the dim morning light.
+I love the moody feel to them.

-Being in a foreign country felt so refreshing, hearing the Italian language all around me made me smile the whole time and made me think of my lovely Nonna who came from Florence.
+Being in a foreign country felt so refreshing.
+Hearing the Italian language all around me made me smile the whole time and made me think of my lovely Nonna who came from Florence.
 This was the first time I have visited Italy in several years and I loved being back.
 I think Italy is the perfect place for a destination wedding with so much beauty and seriously amazing light!

 I was honoured to be asked by SIGMA to document my experience of using the SIGMA 24-70mm F2.8 DG OS HSM | Art Lens during my trip.
 Read about my experience of shooting with the lens on the SIGMA Lounge blog!